Conformal transformations and equivariance in unbounded KK-theory: Group-equivariant KK-theory

-If, for a dense $*$-subalgebra \( \mathscr{A} ⊆ A \), \( (\mathscr{A}, E_B, D) \) is a uniformly \( G \)-equivariant order-\( \frac{1}{1 - α} \) cycle, with \( G \) acting trivially on \( B \), \( (C_c(G, \mathscr{A}_G), E_B, D) \) is an order-\( \frac{1}{1 - α} \) cycle. \end{proposition} \begin{proof} With \( α \) the action of \( G \) on \( A \), \( π \) the representation of \( A \) on \( E \), and \( U \) the representation of \( G \) on \( E \), the pair \( (π, U) \) is a covariant representation of the C*-dynamical system \( (A, G, α) \) and we obtain the integrated representation \( π ⋊ U \) of \( A ⋊_u G \) on \( E \).
+If, for a dense $*$-subalgebra \( \mathscr{A} ⊆ A \), \( (\mathscr{A}, E_B, D) \) is a uniformly \( G \)-equivariant order-\( \frac{1}{1 - α} \) cycle, with \( G \) acting trivially on \( B \), \( (\mathscr{A} \rtimes G, E_B, D) \) is an order-\( \frac{1}{1 - α} \) cycle. \end{proposition} \begin{proof} With \( α \) the action of \( G \) on \( A \), \( π \) the representation of \( A \) on \( E \), and \( U \) the representation of \( G \) on \( E \), the pair \( (π, U) \) is a covariant representation of the C*-dynamical system \( (A, G, α) \) and we obtain the integrated representation \( π ⋊ U \) of \( A ⋊_u G \) on \( E \).
 For an element \( f ∈ C_c(G, A) \),

 As \( f \) is compactly supported and the integrand norm-continuous, the integral converges, and as the integrand is valued in compact operators, the integral is also compact.
-As in the proof of Proposition \ref{proposition:descent-ordinary-unbounded}, the closure of \( C_c(G, \mathscr{Q}) \) includes \( A ⋊_u G \).
-Let \( f ∈ C_c(G, \mathscr{Q}) \) and \( ξ ∈ \dom D \); then
+As in the proof of Proposition \ref{proposition:descent-ordinary-unbounded}, we note that the closure of \( \mathscr{Q} C_c(G) \) includes \( A ⋊_u G \).
+Let \( a ∈ \mathscr{Q} \), \( f \in C_c(G) \), and \( ξ ∈ \dom D \); then

 As \( f \) is compactly supported and the integrand is continuous, the integral converges.
-By Corollary \ref{corollary:strongly_continuous_to_norm_bounded}, \( [D, (π ⋊ U)(f)] ⟨D⟩^{-α} \) extends to an adjointable operator, as does \( ⟨D⟩^{-α} [D, (π ⋊ U)(f)] \). \end{proof}
+By Corollary \ref{corollary:strongly_continuous_to_norm_bounded}, \( [D, (π ⋊ U)(a f)] ⟨D⟩^{-α} \) extends to an adjointable operator, as does \( ⟨D⟩^{-α} [D, (π ⋊ U)(a f)] \). \end{proof}

-To display the inverse of the dual Green-Julg map for discrete groups, we require a dense subalgebra \( \mathscr{A} \) of \( A \).
+In order to display the inverse of the dual Green-Julg map for discrete groups, a dense subalgebra \( \mathscr{A} \) of \( A \) is required.

 \begin{proposition} Let \( (\mathscr{A} ⋊ G, E_B, D) \) be an order-\( \frac{1}{1 - α} \) cycle, with \( G \) a discrete group and the representation of \( \mathscr{A} ⋊ G \) on \( E \) nondegenerate.
 Then \( (\mathscr{A}, E_B, D) \) is a uniformly \( G \)-equivariant order-\( \frac{1}{1 - α} \) cycle, with group action given by \( (U_g)_{g ∈ G} ⊆ C^*_u(G) ⊆ M(A ⋊_u G) \), acting trivially on \( B \). \end{proposition} \begin{proof} Because \( G \) is discrete, \( \mathscr{A} \) is included in \( \mathscr{A} ⋊ G \).
 Hence, \( (1 + D^2)^{-1} a \) is compact and \( [D, a] \) is bounded for all \( a ∈ \mathscr{A} \).
 Inside \( M(A ⋊_u G) \) are unitary elements \( (U_g)_{g ∈ G} \) representing \( G \), such that \( a U_g ∈ \mathscr{A} ⋊ G \) for all \( a ∈ \mathscr{A} \) and \( g ∈ G \).
 Then